shayhislamov/PythonCourse/Module1/README.md

-# Setting Up Python Environment on Ubuntu
+# Setting Up Python Environment
 This guide will walk you through setting up Python 3 on your system using Visual Studio Code (VSCode) and GitHub.

 ## Installing Python3